M-Hawkins/toolkitsgg-web/.github/CONTRIBUTING.md

 If you have suggestions for how this project could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.
 If you have any questions, we'd love to hear them too!

 We'd also love PRs.
 If you're thinking of a large PR, we advise opening up an issue first to talk about it!
 Look at the links below if you're not sure how to open a PR.

 ## Submitting a pull request

 1. [Fork][fork] and clone the repository.
 1. Configure and install the dependencies: `pnpm install`.
-1. Create a new branch: `git checkout -b my-branch-name`.
+1. Create a new branch based off of `development`: `git checkout development && git checkout -b my-branch-name`.
 1. Make your change.
 1. Push to your fork and [submit a pull request][pr].
 1. Pat your self on the back and wait for your pull request to be reviewed and merged.